Logiqx/open-gnss/docs/thoughts.md

 High precision logging devices such as the u-blox NEO-M8P and ZED-F9P add the following items to record higher precision:

-- lonHp and latHp (1 byte each) which have a scaling of 1e-9.
+- lonHp (1 byte) and latHp (1 byte) add precision to the 10th of a millimeter and have a scaling of 1e-9.

-If such a device wished to log data in the open format they simply need to specify them in the GNSS frame definition.
+If a high precision device wishes to log data in the open format they simply need to specify these fields in the GNSS frame definition.